 The branch archive holds a vast amount of local historical information about the branch, its churches and its bells.

 Every bell in the branch has an individual record of its weight, diameter, note and casting information, whilst the tower records contain information and images of the church, its bells and its bellringers – including sound recordings, full peal and quarter peal listings and ringer statistics.

-The branch records include branch minutes, accounts, a list of branch officers and copies of the Annual Report including membership information (all from 1904 to the present day.)
+The branch records include branch minutes, accounts and copies of the Annual Reports including membership information (all from 1904 to the present day.)
 Electonic copies of In Touch, the branch newsletter, are held going back to 1982.
 All of these records are incomplete so if anyone has copies of any missing reports then the archivist would be delighted to hear from you.

 If you are have any information that you think should be included in the archive then please contact the archivist.